 The heavy-lift vessel has been designed by Vuyk Engineering Rotterdam, a subsidiary of Royal IHC.

-Optimised for offshore heavy-lift missions, the vessel will be 108m long with a moulded breadth and depth of 49m and 8m, respectively.
-It will have an operating draft of 4.9m and gross tonnage of 22,400t.
+Optimised for offshore heavy-lift missions, the vessel is 108m-long with a moulded breadth and depth of 49m and 8m respectively.
+It has an operating draft of 4.9m and gross tonnage of 22,400t.

-The vessel will offer accommodation for 78 persons, very small aperture terminal (VSAT) internet, voice over IP (VoIP) facilities, and a helideck.
+The vessel offers accommodation for 78 persons, very small aperture terminal (VSAT) internet, voice over IP (VoIP) facilities, and a helideck.

-The ship will be classified under Lloyd's Register of shipping notation 100A1, Crane Ship, LA, IWS, LMC, UMS, DP(AA) and CAC 3.
+The ship is classified under Lloyd’s Register of shipping notation 100A1, Crane Ship, LA, IWS, LMC, UMS, DP(AA) and CAC 3.

 Equipment on-board Gulliver

-The ship will be equipped with two Huisman cranes on its port and starboard.
-With a lifting capacity of 2,000t each, the cranes will provide the ship with a hoisting capacity of 4,000t.
+Gulliver is equipped with two Huisman cranes on its port and starboard.
+With a lifting capacity of 2,000t each, the cranes provide the ship with a hoisting capacity of 4,000t.

-The wave height of the cranes will be 1.5m, and their maximum lift height will be 78.5m above the deck.
-The distance between crane booms will be 34.3m.
+The wave height of the cranes is 1.5m, and their maximum lift height is 78.5m above the deck.
+The distance between crane booms is 34.3m.

-The two cranes will also be movable up to a distance of 25m, allowing the deck to be used for cargo transportation.
+The two cranes are movable up to a distance of 25m, allowing the deck to be used for cargo transportation.

-Eight mooring winches will be installed at the bow and stern of the vessel.
-The winches will be capable of handling 44mm and 58mm anchor chains.
+Eight mooring winches are installed at the bow and stern of the vessel.
+The winches are capable of handling 44mm and 58mm anchor chains.

-The vessel will feature an additional carrying capacity of 3,000t, as well as a moon pool for a remotely-operated vehicle (ROV), which will be used in the inspection of installation works on the seabed.
+The vessel features an additional carrying capacity of 3,000t, as well as a moon pool for a remotely-operated vehicle (ROV), which is used in the inspection of installation works on the seabed.

-The ship will be classified as Ship Right (ACS (B)) as its ballast tank will be coated with anti-corrosion materials.
-Its fuel tank capacity will be 1,342m³, while its water ballast capacity will be 11,316m³.
+The ship is classified as Ship Right (ACS (B)) as its ballast tank is coated with anti-corrosion materials.
+Its fuel tank capacity is 1,342m³, while its water ballast capacity is 11,316m³.

-The vessel will store 935m³ of fresh water and include a watermarker capable of holding 20m³ a day.
+The vessel stores 935m³ of freshwater and includes a watermarker capable of holding 20m³ of water a day.

-The heavy-lift vessel will be propelled by four azimuth thrusters.
-The aft and forward thrusters will offer a propulsion power of 1,720kW and 1,505kW, respectively.
+The heavy-lift vessel is propelled by four azimuth thrusters.
+The aft and forward thrusters offer a propulsion power of 1,720kW and 1,505kW respectively.

-The thrusters and DP II system remove the need for anchoring while conducting installations in deep water.
-The propulsion system will provide a transit speed of 7kt.
+The thrusters and DP II system minimise the need for anchoring while conducting installations in deep water.
+The propulsion system provides a transit speed of 7k.